expo/expo/docs/pages/workflow/expo-cli.md

 <Terminal cmd={['$ npx expo start --offline']} />

-This will prevent the CLI from attempting to make network requests (nominally faster DX).
-If you don't use the flag and your computer is offline, then offline support will automatically be enabled, it will just take a bit longer to verify the connection.
+Offline will prevent the CLI from making network requests.
+If you don't use the flag and your computer has no internet connection, then offline support will automatically be enabled, it will just take a bit longer to verify the reachability.

+Expo CLI makes network requests to sign manifests with your user credentials to ensure sensitive information is sandboxed in reusable runtimes like Expo Go.

 ## Building

-An Expo app consists of two parts: a native runtime, and static JavaScript files.
-The CLI provides commands for performing both tasks.
+A React Native app consists of two parts: a native runtime ([compiling](#compiling)), and static files like JavaScript bundles and assets ([exporting](#exporting)).
+Expo CLI provides commands for performing both tasks.

-### Exporting

-You can export the JavaScript and assets for your app using Metro bundler by running the following:

-<Terminal cmd={[
-'$ npx expo export',
-]} />

-This is done automatically when using `eas update` or when compiling the native runtime.
-The `export` command works similar to most web frameworks:

-- A bundler transpiles and bundles your application code in "production" mode, stripping all code guarded by the `__DEV__` boolean.
-- All static files are copied into a static `dist/` folder which can be served from a static host.
-- Contents of the `public/` folder are copied into the `dist/` folder as-is.

-The following options are provided:

-- `--platform <platform>`: Choose the platform to compile for: 'ios', 'android', 'all'. **Default: all**. 'web' is also available if configured in the Expo config.
-For more information, see [Customizing Metro](/guides/customizing-metro).
-- `--dev`: Bundle in 'development' mode without minifying code or stripping the `__DEV__` boolean.
-- `--output-dir <dir>`: The directory to export the static files to. **Default: dist**
-- `--max-workers <number>`: Maximum number of tasks to allow the bundler to spawn.
-Setting this to `0` will run all transpilation on the same process, meaning you can easily debug Babel transpilation.
-- `-c, --clear`: Clear the bundler cache before exporting.

 ### Compiling